Almantask/Java-Homework/README.md

 A user should see a prompt to enter those and in case invalid (not existing unit, negative amount) is entered, a retry to enter it should be asked again.

+Hint: give user freedom and make sure capitalization does not matter.
+Use `toUpper()`.

 ## Two-way conversion (HARD)

 In `convert` function, add support for converting from/to every known unit described previously.